shuiax/jargonbot/data/responses.md

 * faq/documentation_location
   - The documentation can be found at https://jargon.com/resources/

+## faq
+* faq/rasa
+  - Jargon allows teams to collaborate to author and edit responses for your Rasa chatbot.
+You are able to routinely update your content without needing retrain your model.
+See more on how to start at https://jargon.com/resources/rasa-docs/

+## faq
+* faq/frameworks
+  - Jargon supports Google Assistant, Amazon Alexa, Jovo and Rasa.

+## faq
+* faq/studio
+  - Studio is the location where your code and responses are stored.

+## faq
+* faq/interaction_model
+  - The interaction model is the implementation for authoring utterances and intents.
+It can be found in Studio.

 ## bot_info
 * bot_info/ask_builder
   -  The amazing people at Jargon!